 Overall, Shopify supports more long-term growth for your business and helps you stand out from your competitors more.

 People usually go to Amazon in search of discounts and deals, so there’s more pressure to have competitive prices.

 You can make it big using either platform, but you’re more in control if you choose Shopify.
 We recommend signing up to Shopify and then integrating with Amazon to get the benefits of both platforms.

-If you sign up to Amazon’s Individual Seller plan you don’t pay a monthly fee – instead you pay a $0.99 fee on every item you sell.
+If you sign up for Amazon’s Individual Seller plan you don’t pay a monthly fee – instead, you pay a $0.99 fee on every item you sell.
 The extra seller fees also apply to this plan.